dacracot/restsql/README.md

-# storql
+# restql
-A Stored Procedure SQLite Servlet
+A RESTful Query Language Servlet forked from storql